5 Ways You Can Write Off Your Pet This Tax Season

 Share Article

-It’s true, albeit in a restricted capacity.
+Before you pop the champagne, keep in mind that the possibility doesn’t apply to everyone.
 “There is limited availability to deduct pet expenses.
 Only in a few circumstances, we can deduct limited pet expenses,” explains Roxanne Hendrix, a certified public accountant (CPA) and a tax expert with JustAnsweropens in a new tab.

 littleKin™ is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

 Whatever — they’ll come around eventually.
 Until then, there are other methods of getting tax credits for your pet.
-Below are five ways to write off your dog, cat, or child unrecognized by the federal government.
+Below are five reasons you may be able to write off your dog or cat.

 1. You’re a foster volunteer.

-It’s a selfless act that truly saves lives.
-But it can also help save you moneyopens in a new tab.
-“If you foster a pet for a non-profit adoption organization, you may be able to write off unreimbursed expenses,” Hendrix says.
+When you foster a pet, it opens up space in local shelters for more animals to be cared for.
+We can’t recommend it enough.
+It’s a selfless act that saves lives — and it can also save you money.opens in a new tab “If you foster a pet for a nonprofit adoption organization, you may be able to write off unreimbursed expenses,” Hendrix says.

-These write-offs could include pet food, crates, cleaning products, vet bills, or medicine.
-Hendrix adds that driving expenses may even be applicable in certain situations, especially when volunteering for animal organizations.
+These write-offs could include pet food, cleaning products, medicine, crates, or vet billsopens in a new tab.
+Driving expenses may even be applicable to certain situations, Hendrix advises, especially when volunteering for animal organizations.

 “You can also deduct 14 cents per mile on any charity-related driving, excluding commuting expenses though,” she says.
 Of course, it wouldn’t be taxes if there wasn’t a vague caveat to temper the excitement.
 The CPA notes that only pets fostered from IRS-qualified 501(c)(3) organizations are eligible for these write-offs.